Endemic to Clear LakeCA Threatened SpeciesFederal ESA Proposed

 Get a Free Hitch Sticker

-Pick up your free Clear Lake Hitch sticker at the Lake County Water Resources front office in Lakeport.
-Spread awareness!
+Pick up your free Clear Lake hitch sticker at the Lake County Water Resources front office in Lakeport.
+Spread awareness in your community.

 Report Stranded Hitch

-If you spot Hitch stranded in a dry or disconnected tributary, call immediately — quick action can save them.
+If you spot hitch stranded in a dry or disconnected tributary, call immediately — the Hitch Rescue Team responds and relocates fish to safe water.
+Quick action saves lives.